Review: Ford Mustang (2015)

 As well as feeling the Mustang's size on rural roads, you'll also notice it around town.
 At close to 4.8 metres long, it's not much shorter than a BMW 5 Series - although, with the Ford, it seems to be mainly bonnet.
 That means there's a big turning circle, making tight multi-storey car parks a challenge.

-Combine that with a heavy clutch and notchy gear change and you'll find the Mustang a tricky companion for day-to-day driving.
+Combine that with a heavy clutch and notchy gear change and you'll find the Mustang a tricky and tiring companion for day-to-day driving.
 While enthusiasts will be happy to make this compromise, some drivers will long for the ease of something like the Audi A5.
 On the plus side, it rides well on the motorway and is a surprisingly competent long distance cruiser.

 New for 2018 is a Good Neighbour mode which closes a valve in the exhaust of the V8 when starting it between preset times.
 This allows you to creep off without waking up the entire street, should you be leaving home early in the morning or late night.